Countries deadlocked on plastic production and chemicals as talks on a global treaty draw to a close

 Powerful oil and gas-producing nations and the plastics industry oppose production limits.
 They want a treaty focused on better waste management and reuse.
 They have raised different concerns with the draft text, saying it doesn’t have the scope they want to set the parameters of the treaty or precise definitions.

-Mexico and Switzerland are also leading a push for an article to address problematic plastic products, including chemicals and single-use plastics.
+Mexico and Switzerland are also leading the push for the article to address problematic plastic products, including chemicals and single-use plastics.

 “We are on the final stretch, but we remain hopeful and we remain committed to making sure that we’re putting back in the text some provisions that will allow us to to strengthen it, to deliver, and to have an impact," she said.
 "That’s what we want at the end.”